Veron-kabu/SmartAgro-V-2.0/backend/src/routes/README.md

 ## Known Overlaps / Cleanup Candidates
 - Favorites endpoints exist in both `favorites.js` and `misc.js`.
 Plan: consolidate into one router (`favorites.js`) and deprecate legacy variants.
-- Location geo-based endpoints currently live in `models/location.js` (ESM route).
-Consider moving to `routes/location.js` for consistency, then update `server.js` import.
+- Location geo-based endpoints now live in `routes/location.js` (OSM/Nominatim-based).
+The legacy `models/location.js` has been removed from the server wiring.
 - Analytics ingestion is log-only; future: create `analytics_events` table and persist.

 ## Conventions